Welcome to Acorn Park School

 Our Specialist Environment

 We have a range of facilities at Acorn Park which support the way that children learn, socialise and play together.
 These include a range of outdoor recreational areas with climbing frames and gym equipment, grassy areas for outdoor play and our extensive grounds give our pupils opportunities for bike riding and go-carting.
 For many children, these open spaces allow them to develop a sense of freedom within a safe and supervised environment.

 One of our pupils’ favourite areas when it is cold and wet outside is our indoor heated play barn which can be used all year round for games, sports and trampolining.
 Pupils are particularly fond of the enclosed large soft play area with its interactive sound and music equipment and a large ball pond.

 We also have a number of specialist resources to meet the needs of children at Acorn Park School.
 We are equipped with 2 sensory rooms in the children’s home and a sensory integration room in the school which is used by our Occupational Therapist.

-Over the past year our Acorn Park Community has continued to grow, with the addition of a Care Farm consisting of chickens and rabbits!
-Our dedicated ‘outdoors specialist teacher’ is developing a curriculum and providing children with opportunities to learn skills associated with caring for animals and learning from the natural environment.
+Acorn Park Community has continued to grow, with the addition of the Care Farm with a variety of animals!
+Our dedicated ‘outdoor specialist teacher’ provides children with opportunities to learn skills associated with caring for animals and learning from the natural environment.